Exercise #039 · Ransomware · CAD-Down · Cyber Infrastructure · January 21–30, 2024

 The decision not to pay the ransom was correct and ultimately successful.
 But it required nine days of manual operation.
 For some centers, nine days of manual dispatch at full call volume would be manageable.
 For others, it would be operationally catastrophic.
 The difference is almost entirely determined by two things: the quality of the backup infrastructure and the depth of the manual fallback training.

 Ask your IT department: when was the CAD last backed up?
 Where are those backups stored, and are they isolated from the primary network (so ransomware that encrypts your CAD cannot also encrypt your backup)?
 How long would restoration take?
 Has that restoration ever been tested?
-What is the county or agency attorney’s guidance on ransom payment — is there a pre-established position, or will that decision be made in crisis by people who have never thought about it before?

 The Pennsylvania National Guard deployed to help Bucks County.
 Does your state have an equivalent capability, and do you know how to request it?
+Cyber Guard units exist in most states but request pathways vary by jurisdiction.

 This is the hardest question in the exercise.
 Manual dispatch works.
 PSAPs did it for decades before CAD existed.
 But it works differently at different call volumes, under different staffing conditions, and with different levels of staff experience in manual procedures.
-The experienced dispatcher who worked before CAD existed handles a manual shift differently than the three-year dispatcher who has never dispatched without a computer.

 The assessment changes when cumulative fatigue among dispatchers begins to affect judgment.
 It changes when a mass casualty incident arrives and the manual tracking system cannot scale.
 It changes when a dispatcher who is the only one on shift who knows the manual procedures calls in sick on day six.
 It changes when a partner agency makes a decision based on absent NCIC information that results in a bad outcome.